Everything Is Fucked

-Everything Is F*cked: A Book About Hope is the third book by American blogger and author Mark Manson, published in 2019.
-It follows Manson's previous self-help book, The Subtle Art of Not Giving a F*ck.
+Everything Is Fucked: A Book About Hope is the third book by American blogger and author Mark Manson, published in 2019.
+It follows Manson's previous self-help book, The Subtle Art of Not Giving a Fuck.
 It is a bestseller, debuting at number one on the New York Times Best Seller list for Life Advice, How-to, and Miscellaneous.